-Why You Should Swear Off Bad Language
+Why You Should Swear off Bad Language

 Cursing seems to be commonplace in today’s society, making it seem like a very natural way of speaking.
 However, if you find yourself swearing often then you could be doing more harm than good.
 Although the bad language synonym may generate some giggles or be the norm on many television shows, it turns out that it can seriously disrupt your life and the lives of those around you.